ajb85/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. .map returns a value, forEach does not.
 2. What is the difference between a function and a method?
+A method is a function that lives inside a class/prototype.
+As such, it is called by object.method() instead of just function().
 3. What is closure?

-4. Describe the four rules of the 'this' keyword.

-5. Why do we need super() in an extended class?
+Function nested in a function.
+Because of its nesting, it has access to the outer function's scope so it's a good way to protect a variable from the rest of the code
+4. Describe the four rules of the 'this' keyword. a)The value of 'this' will be the window object if the function is in the global scope. function whatever(){ console.log(this); //global scope } b) When a method is invoked, the value of 'this' will be the object preceeding the dot: let whatever = function(){ this.attr = "an attribute"; this.myMethod = function() { console.log(`this is ${this.attr}`); } } whatever.myMethod(); // this is assigned 'whatever' c) When using a constructor, the value of 'this' will be what is returned by the constructor: function Whatever(){ this.attr = "hello world", this.myMethod = function() { console.log(`${this.attr}`); } } let whoever = new Whatever(); // 'this' will equal this specific instance of Whatever

+d) .call & .apply define 'this': (using above function) let aThing = new Whatever().call(whoever); //'this' will inherent whoever's values

+\} 5.
+Why do we need super() in an extended class? super allows the child class to inherent the properties and methods of the parent class.
+So without it, you may be extending the class but you have none of their goodies....if it'll even run.
+I feel like it'll throw an error if you try to do it without super though.

 ## Project Set up